Create an app package for your Microsoft Teams app

 Creating a manifest

-Teams App Studio is a new tool that can help configure your manifest.
+Teams App Studio can help configure your manifest.
 It also contains a React control library and configurable samples for cards.
-See Getting started with Teams App Studio.
+See App Studio Overview.

 Your manifest file must be named "manifest.json" and be at the top level of the upload package.
 Note that manifests and packages built previously might support an older version of the schema.
 For Teams apps and especially AppSource (formerly Office Store) submission, you must use the current manifest schema.